eatnooM/sensorstrip/README.md

 If you need more emitters, you can daisy chain receiver boards.
 If you're looking to chain a whopping 8 boards together for a 4x6 setup, however, be aware that the recommended power switch has a 600mA current capacity and the BOM entry for F1 has a hold current of 750mA - the [Littelfuse 0805L100WR](https://www.lcsc.com/product-detail/Resettable-Fuses_Littelfuse-0805L100WR_C80270.html) is more suited for higher draw scenarios.

-Aside from the potentially different fuse and LEDs, assembly works just the same as a Wii sensor bar setup, except you will add 2 more receiver boards with both J1 and J2 populated, so you can pass the power through them to the subsequent board.
+Aside from the potentially different fuse and LEDs, assembly works just the same as a Wii sensor bar setup, except you will add 2 more power boards with both J1 and J2 populated, so you can pass the power through them to the subsequent board.

-You'll also need more space between your boards - Molex only make cable assemblies up to 600mm in length which should _just_ fit a 42" screen if it's skinny using a daisy-chained config or possibly 48" with a power board mounted on the back of a display (no promises; this is easy to test on your own display with a piece of string and a ruler).
-If you want longer cable assemblies, you're stuck either crimping your own or using a custom cable assembly service, such as [LCSC](https://www.lcsc.com/newservice) (seriously, get someone else to do it)
+With Molex's preassembled cables only running up to 60cm in length, you're unlikely to be able to fit any larger than a 42 inch TV without either crimping your own cables (not fun), ordering a custom cable assembly (I've tried JLCPCB's service and it was pretty good, but delivery is a bit pricey) or using [the coupler board](https://github.com/eatnooM/sensorstrip/blob/main/sensorstrip-coupler-gerbers.zip) to join 2 cables.
+You can omit the Molex connectors entirely and just solder wires to feed power through, but be sure the through-hole joints don't mess with your mounting solution (i.e. use thick tape).

 ## TODO
 - Swap jumper footprint for combination SMD / THT to allow for easy power switch relocation